ethanpost/quizk.ing/Philosophy/Embrace_Curiosity_Elon_Musk.md

-I'll create a detailed outline with major and minor points, add a "> Card" string, and generate a multiple choice quiz based on the transcript about Elon Musk's philosophy of curiosity.
+I'll create a detailed outline with major and minor points, add a "///" string, and generate a multiple choice quiz based on the transcript about Elon Musk's philosophy of curiosity.

 # Elon Musk's Philosophy of Curiosity